stable-packages/store/README.md

 ## Bundling

-If your library will be a standalone bundle, make sure to exclude [`global-store`](https://github.com/unional/global-store).
+If your library will be a standalone bundle, make sure to exclude [`global-store`][global-store].
-If not, there will be multiple copies of [`global-store`](https://github.com/unional/global-store) loaded and will completely defeat the purpose.
+If not, there will be multiple copies of [`global-store`][global-store] loaded and will completely defeat the purpose.

-You also should mark [`global-store`](https://github.com/unional/global-store) as a peer dependency and tell people who use your library to include [`global-store`](https://github.com/unional/global-store) as their dependency.
+You also should mark [`global-store`][global-store] as a peer dependency and tell people who use your library to include [`global-store`][global-store] as their dependency.

-Any application that eventually uses your library should do the same, install [`global-store`](https://github.com/unional/global-store) as their own dependency.
+Any application that eventually uses your library should do the same, install [`global-store`][global-store] as their own dependency.

 [badge-size-es5-url]: http://img.badgesize.io/unional/global-store/master/dist/global-store.es5.js.svg?label=es5_size
 [badge-size-esnext-url]: http://img.badgesize.io/unional/global-store/master/dist/global-store.es.js.svg?label=esnext_size